 Think Quality not Quantity

-You need to invest in good quality clothes, shoes and bags when you wish to use them for years.
+You need to invest in good quality clothes, shoes, and bags when you wish to use them for years.
 I am still using my 7 – 8-year-old sandals and bags.
 Buying from quality brands and choosing timeless classic designs helps in the long run.

 4. One in, One out

 Another decluttering tip that helps reduce clutter is the “One in, One out method”.
 When you buy something new, it has to replace something from your wardrobe.
 One item gets added to your wardrobe and one gets discarded to take its place.
-This will help you be mindful about your purchases.
+This will help you be mindful of your purchases.

 I hope this article helps you declutter your wardrobe and make more conscious choices when you shop.
-How do you maintain a clutter free wardrobe?
+How do you maintain a clutter-free wardrobe?
 Leave us with your best decluttering tips in the comments below.